MarcoFurlan99/3_no_weight_decay/readme.md

  $\sigma = \sqrt{\frac{1}{N-1}\sum\limits_{i=0}^{N-1}(x_i - \bar x)^2}$

+See bessel.ipynb for a simple model that shows it.

 This implies that the std of the output, computed per-channel (aka per-feature, aka on the C dimension in  a BxCxWxH tensor), is NOT 1 (as would be with Bessel's correction).
 This is not a problem as far as I know, just a thing to keep in mind.